cursedcoder/DarkTranslationBundle/README.md

 replace ``ru`` with your lang-tag.

-And not forget about assets:
+And do not forget about assets:

     php app/console assets:install web/ --symlink

-## Build Docs Command
+## Documentation Building
-If you want to see how docs is view, you can translate in into html with sphinx.
+Build all the html sources with sphinx in order to see how docs look like.
-Be sure, that you have sphinx on your local machine.
-If not, run command:
+Be sure to have sphinx installed on your local machine.
+If not, run:

     easy_install -U sphinx
     easy_install -U sphinxcontrib-phpdomain

-And then you are freely to generate html:
+Once done you are on your way to generate the html sources with:

     php app/console dark-translation:build-docs

 ## Demo

-You can see real demo [here](http://docs.mitris.net/).
+You can see a production demo [here](http://docs.mitris.net/).